-Considering the extent to which EU policy and regulation impacts Irish business, Ibec maintains a permanent office and team presence in Brussels.
+Considering the extent to which EU policy and regulation impacts Irish business, Ibec - Ireland's national business and employers' federation - maintains a permanent office and delegation in Brussels.

-Established since 1972, the year before Ireland joined the then European Economic Community, Ibec Europe is the main representation of the Irish business community to the European Union.
-We engage with the European Institutions and other actors in the European arena to represent, protect and promote the interests of our 7,500 member companies.
+Established since 1972, the year before Ireland joined the then European Economic Community, Ibec Europe is the primary representation of the Irish business community to the European Union.
+We engage with the EU Institutions, the Irish Government, other Member States and the wider European stakeholder community to promote and defend the interests and policy priorities of our 7,500 member companies.

-Ibec Europe provides our members with strategic advice and important updates through regular events, newsletters and briefing papers.
-We help Irish business leaders to build alliances in Brussels and we work to elevate the profile of the Irish business community in European affairs.
-Our work also supports the EU activities of Ibec's policy units, sector associations and regional offices in Ireland.
+Ibec Europe provides our members with strategic advice and important updates through regular events, newsletters and briefings.
+We help Irish business leaders to build networks, forge alliances and pursue opportunities in Brussels and we proudly work to elevate the understanding, profile and reputation of the Irish business model in European affairs.
+Our work also supports the EU activities of our 225 colleagues across Ibec's policy units, sector associations and regional offices in Ireland.

 Ibec is the only Irish member of BusinessEurope, the leading business, industry and employers' representation at EU level.
-Joining 40 national federations from 34 different countries, we work closely with BusinessEurope to influence the EU’s policy agenda and regulatory landscape to advance the business environment in Ireland and throughout the EU.
+Joining 40 national federations from 34 countries, we collaborate closely with BusinessEurope to advocate in favour of a competitive and pro-growth environment for enterprise and wider society.

-Ibec’s European Affairs & Trade Policy Committee, frames our priorities.
+Ibec’s EU & Trade Policy Committee frames our priorities.
 The committee, which meets three times per year in Dublin, brings together representatives of a number of our member companies.
-The Committee has primary responsibility for informing Ibec’s policy positions and strategies across EU affairs, global trade and wider international issues.
-We actively encourage all Ibec member companies with a particular interest or stake in European Affairs to participate in our committee and to contribute to our activities.
+The Committee helps inform Ibec’s policy positions and strategies across EU affairs, global trade and wider international issues.
+We actively encourage all Ibec member companies with a particular interest or stake in European affairs to participate in our committee and to contribute to our activities.

 Ibec's dedicated web portal on Brexit and the future of EU-UK relations can be accessed via this link.